streamfold/rotel-clickhouse-benchmark/README.md

 # Rotel ClickHouse Benchmark

-A comprehensive benchmarking environment for testing OpenTelemetry data ingestion and processing using ClickHouse as the backend storage, with both native rotel processors and OpenTelemetry Collector configurations.
+A comprehensive benchmarking environment for testing OpenTelemetry data ingestion and processing using ClickHouse as the backend storage, using both [Rotel](https://rotel.dev) and [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/) configurations.

 ## Architecture Overview